Akim Aliu: Professional

 He scored his first two NHL goals and was named the game's first star two days later in a 5–2 victory over the Anaheim Ducks.
 The Flames re-signed Aliu following the season as they agreed on a one-year deal.
 He appeared in five games with the Flames in the lockout-shortened 2012–13 season, but spent most of the year with the Heat.
-He was not offered a new contract by the Flames, and joined the AHL's Hamilton Bulldogs on a tryout agreement.
+He was not offered a new contract by the Flames and joined the AHL's Hamilton Bulldogs on a tryout agreement.

 On October 10, 2014, Aliu signed with the Rochester Americans for the beginning of the 2014–15 season, after a successful training camp tryout.
 He featured in 10 games with the Americans before he was released and later signed by the Bakersfield Condors of the ECHL on January 23, 2015.
 Aliu played 15 games with the Condors before he was loaned to play a solitary game to complete his season with the Oklahoma City Barons of the AHL.
 His ECHL rights were traded by the Condors to the Orlando Solar Bears on March 12, 2015.

-As a free agent over the summer without having appeared with the Solar Bears, Aliu attended the Lake Erie Monsters training camp for the 2015–16 season, however was unable to secure a contract offer.
+As a free agent over the summer without having appeared with the Solar Bears, Aliu attended the Lake Erie Monsters training camp for the 2015–16 season, however, was unable to secure a contract offer.
 Over a month later, Aliu returned overseas to sign for the remainder of the season with Russian club, Amur Khabarovsk of the KHL, on November 6, 2015.

 On November 25, 2019, while a free agent, Aliu went public with allegations that at-the-time current Calgary Flames coach Bill Peters, while coaching the AHL’s Rockford IceHogs, directed racial epithets at him in the locker room.
 As a result, Peters submitted his resignation four days later.

 On January 21, 2020, Aliu resumed his professional career, securing a contract for the remaining 14 games of the 2019–20 season with Czech club, HC Litvínov, of the Czech Extraliga (ELH).

 On June 8, 2020, Aliu co-founded the Hockey Diversity Alliance, alongside Evander Kane, to address intolerance and racism in hockey.

+Aliu returned to professional hockey on March 20, 2024, announcing that he had signed a professional tryout contract with the San Jose Barracuda, the AHL affiliate of the San Jose Sharks.
+He made three appearances in the 2023–24 season, going scoreless for the Barracuda.